majacQ/cryptography/docs/hazmat/primitives/twofactor.rst

 A common usage is encoding the provisioning URI into QR code and guiding users to scan it with Two-Factor authentication applications in their mobile devices.

-.. _`spec of Google Authenticator`: https://github.com/google/google-authenticator/wiki/Key-Uri-Format
+.. _`feature of Google Authenticator`: https://github.com/google/google-authenticator/wiki/Key-Uri-Format
 .. _`Issue #2915`: https://github.com/pyca/cryptography/issues/2915